wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/authentication-user-management/includes/6-exercise.md

 1. Locate and open the invitation email.

-   > [!NOTE]
-   > Server-side synchronization might take up to 15 minutes to synchronize and send the email.

 1. Select the link in the email.
 The **Redeem Invitation** page will open.

 1. Select **Register**.

 1. Enter username **nancyd** and then a password of your choice.

 1. Select **Register**.
 Your account will be registered and you will be signed in automatically and redirected to the profile page.
-The front-side editing toolbox will appear, and you will see the **Edit** button when hovering over the elements of the page.
-The ability to edit indicates that you have been automatically assigned the role with sufficient front-side editing privileges (Administrators in this case).

 1. Switch to the Power Apps portals app.